-In the tradition of the Creative Achievement Awards created by Brown during her tenure as president of the Pittsburgh Cultural Trust, two grants of $15,000 are given annually, one to an Established Artist and one to an Emerging Artist living and working in the southwestern Pennsylvania region.
+In the tradition of the Creative Achievement Awards created by Brown during her tenure as president of the Pittsburgh Cultural Trust, two grants of up to $20,000 are given annually, one to an Established Artist and one to an Emerging Artist living and working in the southwestern Pennsylvania region.
 The Carol R. Brown Creative Achievement Awards are not project grants; rather, they are awards in recognition of exemplary artistic achievements and promise of future work.

 Professional artists who have their primary residence in the following counties are eligible for nomination: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Somerset, Venango, Washington and Westmoreland.

 A professional artist is defined as an individual who has devoted significant time and training to build a career creating or interpreting works of art.
 For example, our definition includes playwrights and choreographers, as well as those who bring works of art to life for audiences, such as stage directors, actors, dancers or designers.
 Applicants may represent multiple artistic disciplines, including but not limited to film and video, visual arts, literary arts, craft, music, dance, curation, theater/performance, producing, etc. Nominations should be based solely on the quality of cumulative artistic work.
 Awards are intended to recognize artists actively engaged in creating work.
 Any questions should be sent to fundingarts [at] pghfdn.org.

 Nominations: Nominees will be accepted through an online open-call process.
 Each nominator may recommend up to two artists (one Emerging nominee and one Established nominee).
 Nominations discuss the contributions made by the artists to their field, highlighting specific creative accomplishments.
 All artists are eligible for consideration (e.g., dancer, choreographer, actor, director, playwright, composer, musician, etc.).